 The application process for UPs is exactly the same as for classical EP patents.
 At the time of grant the applicant may request unitary protection in regard to UPC countries instead of classical validation in each country separately.
-This will also be possible with EP applications already pending when the new system starts.
+From June 1, 2023, this will also be possible with EP applications already pending when the new system starts.

 The UP request needs to be accompanied by a translation of the patent into a second language.
 Future annuity fees are to be made to the EPO in an amount equalling the combined fees of the Top 4 most popular validation jurisdictions.

 An intuitive understanding of the process.